-On 5th September 1940 volunteers from No 2 Commando were selected for pilot training and attached to RAF army Cooperation Squadrons.
+On 5 September 1940 volunteers from No 2 Commando were selected for pilot training and attached to RAF Army Cooperation Squadrons.
 There were only a few single seat civilian gliders in early 1940.
 The first Hotspur training glider flew in November and a prototype Horsa assault glider in September 1941.

 In September 1941 it was decided that all glider pilots would conform to RAF selection procedures and undertake standard RAF elementary flying training in powered aircraft before converting to gliders.
-When the Army Air Corps was formed on the 21st December, the Glider Pilot Regiment was included within it.
+When the Army Air Corps was formed on 21 December, the Glider Pilot Regiment was included within it.

-Gliders were not used in action after the Second World War, but the pilots served in Palestine, Korea, Malaya and elsewhere until they were disbanded in 1957.
+Gliders were not used in action after the war, but the pilots served in Palestine, Korea, Malaya and elsewhere until they were disbanded in 1957.